CodecSep: Prompt-Driven Universal Sound Separation on Neural Audio Codec Latents: Method

+We supervise on mixtures with prompts spanning \emph{speech}, \emph{music}, and diverse (possibly compositional) \emph{SFX}.
+Besides per-source reconstruction, we encourage mixture consistency by decoding the summed latent estimates $\tilde{x}=g(\sum_s \tilde{Z}_s)$.
+The loss maximizes SI-SDR~\cite{Luo_2019, le2019sdr} for both sources and mixture:

+During training, {DAC} and the {CLAP} text encoder are frozen; we update only the FiLM-conditioned masker $Mask(\cdot)$ and the query network $query(\cdot)$.

-\paragraph{Continuous latents $Z$ vs.\ discrete codes $A$ (and deployment path).} For training and analysis, we operate on \emph{continuous} latents $Z{=}Enc(x)\in\mathbb{R}^{d\times T}$: (i) gradients flow cleanly through $Mask(\cdot,e_\tau)$ and $Dec(\cdot)$ with a frozen codec (no straight‐through estimators), yielding stable convergence; (ii) RVQ pretraining \emph{regularizes} $Z$ so pitch, timbre, onsets/transients, and textures are hierarchically organized, providing a richer, more disentangled signal for FiLM; and (iii) $Z$ avoids run‐to‐run variance from codebook utilization (e.g., late RVQ sensitivity, bitrate truncation), reducing the need for special regularizers.
-For deployments with compressed bitstreams, we reconstruct embeddings by codebook lookup and use the same masker:
+For training and analysis, we operate on \emph{continuous} latents $Z{=}Enc(x)\in\mathbb{R}^{d\times T}$: (i) gradients flow cleanly through $Mask(\cdot,e_\tau)$ and $Dec(\cdot)$ with a frozen codec (no straight‐through estimators), yielding stable convergence; (ii) RVQ pretraining \emph{regularizes} $Z$ so pitch, timbre, onsets/transients, and textures are hierarchically organized, providing a richer, more disentangled signal for FiLM; and (iii) $Z$ avoids run‐to‐run variance from codebook utilization (e.g., late RVQ sensitivity, bitrate truncation), reducing the need for special regularizers.